-2001.
+The estimated coefficients (based on data from 1986-2001) from Model (1) are used to obtain an estimated probability that a given firm could obtain a bond rating for each year in the period 1971-2001.
 Beyond minimizing the potential bias associated with using the actual presence of rated debt, this approach also allows us to begin our sample period in 1971 (when the statement of cash flow data becomes available) rather than in 1986 (when bond ratings are first reported in Compustat).
-In each year we form three quantiles based on the predicted probability of having a bond rating.
-The low quantile contains firms in the lowest third of predicted probabilities of having a bond rating based on their characteristics, and the high quantile contains firms in the high extended probabilities of having a bond rating.
+In each year we form terciles based on the predicted probability of having a bond rating.
+The low tercile contains firm-years in the lowest third of predicted probabilities of having a bond rating based on their characteristics, and the high tercile contains firms in the highest third of predicted probabilities of having a bond rating.

-Table 3 presents summary statistics for subsamples of firms based upon whether they have a low or a high probability of having rated debt outstanding.
+Table 3 presents summary statistics for subsamples of firms based upon whether they have a low (bottom tercile) or a high (top tercile) probability of being able to access the public bond market.
 The data is consistent with the idea that concerns over debt capacity drive financing behavior.
-The most notable differences between the subsamples are that, firms with a high probability of having rated debt outstanding (high predicted bond rating) have lower average financing deficits, finance these deficits much more heavily with debt financing, and on average grow more slowly than firms with a low probability of having a bond rating (low predicted bond rating).
-The lower growth rates and smaller financing deficits for firms in the high predicted bond rating group means that these firms can finance a larger proportion of their current financing deficits with debt without significantly increasing their leverage ratios (so approach their debt capacities much more slowly), while those firms in the low predicted bond rating group would experience a significant change in their leverage ratios by issuing debt to fund their financing deficits.
+The most notable differences between the subsamples are that, firms with a high probability of having a bond rating have lower average financing deficits, finance these deficits much more heavily with debt financing, and on average grow more slowly than firms with a low probability of having a bond rating.
+The lower growth rates and smaller financing deficits for firms in the high predicted bond rating group means that these firms can finance a larger proportion of their current financing deficits with debt without significantly increasing their leverage ratios (and in doing so approach their debt capacities much more slowly), while firms in the low predicted bond rating group would experience a significant change in their leverage ratios by issuing debt to fund their financing deficits.
 To illustrate this concretely, we calculate a variable labeled predicted leverage change that measures the change in leverage that would occur if firms financed their entire deficit with debt.
 Table 3 shows that, on average, firms in the high predicted rating group would see their leverage ratios increase by 1.0% if they followed a strict pecking order, while those in the low predicted bond rating group would see an annual increase in their leverage ratios of 6.5% on average.
+In contrast, the actual average leverage changes for firms in these two groups are -0.1% and 1.4%, respectively.